17 differences between iPhones and Android smartphones

 Of course, you can download your media files to a computer periodically, but as you’ll see in the next section (Software), even that isn’t as straightforward on iPhones.

-While you could argue that the screen on an iPhone comes from the same factory as the one made for a Samsung Galaxy, or that chip manufacturing plants for iPhones and Android devices are located in the same city or even have the same owner, the software is completely different on Android smartphones versus iPhones.
-Let’s look at several main differences between iOS and Android:
+While you could argue that the screen on an iPhone comes from the same factory as the one made for a Samsung Galaxy or that chip manufacturing plants for iPhones and Android devices are located in the same city or even have the same owner, the software is completely different on Android smartphones versus iPhones.
+Let’s look at several main differences between Android and iOS:

 9. “Open source” versus closed operating system

 In 2003, a company named Android Inc. started developing an operating system for digital cameras.
-The company was subsequently bought by Google, and from then on, it made history.
-Android is based on Linux and thus is a fully open-source operating system. iOS, on the other hand, is developed in-house by Apple and only has parts of the code that are open-source.
-There are numerous articles on the benefits and disadvantages of open-source, but the main takeaway is that open-source software is more transparent, more easily accessible, and much more robust in terms of security (vulnerabilities are discovered and fixed faster than in closed-source systems).
-But it is also less regulated, which has a big impact on user experience.
+Google subsequently bought the company, and from then on, it made history.
+Android is based on Linux and thus is a fully open-source operating system. iOS, on the other hand, is developed in-house by Apple and only some parts of the code are open-source.
+There are numerous articles on the benefits and disadvantages of open-source, but the main takeaway is that open-source software is more transparent, more easily accessible, and has much more robust security (vulnerabilities are discovered and fixed faster than in closed-source systems).
+Oh, and it’s also less regulated, significantly impacting user experience.

 10. Updates

-Looking strictly at security updates, Android seems to have a clear advantage over iOS, as new security updates are released for Android smartphones every month.
+Looking strictly at security updates, Android seems to have a clear advantage over iOS, as new security updates are released monthly for Android smartphones.
 However, when we factor in the delay in propagation (each manufacturer decides when to push the update, usually after it has finished internal testing) and the limited support period some devices have, we can say that most Android devices (apart from Pixel smartphones, which always get updates as soon as they are released) are actually running relatively outdated software.
 This is true for operating system updates or new versions, as well.
-While Android 12 has been released in October 2021, a huge number of otherwise compatible smartphones have yet to receive the new version at the time this article is written, in February 2022.
+While Android 14 was released in October 2023, a huge number of otherwise compatible smartphones have yet to receive the new version at the time of writing, in April 2024.

 Only Google Pixel smartphones get the latest updates as quickly as the iPhones